qiaolinhan/FireDetection/Learn_Stanford CNN Lecture.md

   K-Nearest Neighbors classifier predicts labels based on the nearest trainig examples.
   Distance metric and K are hyperparameters.
   Choose hyperparameters using the validation set; only run on test set ONCE at the very end!

+#### Linear Classification
+Linear classifier
+CIFAR10: 50000 training images 32*32*3 (3 color channels)
+Parametric model, two different components
+image-->_f(x,W)_-->10 numbers giving class scores.
+W: parameters or weights.

+* Deeplearning-->the right structure of function F, the simplest way is to multiply W and x. _f(x,W)_=W*x.

+Eg: image with 4 pixels and 3 classes
+Problem: The linear classfier is just learning tamplate for each class
+* Loss function--> Quantifying wht it means to have good W.
+* Optimizatin--> start with random W and find W that minimizes the loss.
+* ConvNets --> Tweak the functional form of _f_.